EvangelistasElectric/Custom_DSHOT_MotorControl/README.md

 This project is licensed under the **Evangelista's Electric Non-Commercial Open Source License (EENOSL), Version 1.0**.

 - ✅ Free for **personal, educational, and research** use
-- 🚫 No commercial use without prior written consent

 See the [LICENSE](./LICENSE) file for full details.